AI-sandbox/XGMix/README.md

 # XGMix-models

 XGMIX.py loads and makes use of the pre-trained models for a given query_file and a chromosome (temporarily .
-The model is trained on build37 references from the following continents: *AFR NAT SAS AHG WAS EUR OCE EAS* and predicts them in that order.
+The model is trained on build37 references from the following continents: *AFR AHG EAS EUR NAT OCE SAS WAS* and predicts them in that order.

 ### NOTE: TEMPORARILY ONLY OFFERING CHROMOSOME 21 and 22